ivarsrb/SurvivorIsle/README.md

 - Two levels of difficulty.
 - Immersion through eye-catching sunsets, starry night skies with a fool moon, dolphins in the distance and sound of a waves crushing in the ocean breeze.
 ### Technologies
-Developed using Objective-C programming, OpenGL ES 2.0 graphics API and OpenAI sound library.
+Developed using Objective-C programming, OpenGL ES 2.0 graphics API and OpenAL sound library.
 ### Author
 Designed and developed by [Ivars Rb.](https://github.com/ivarsrb)
 Copyright © 2015 Ivars Rb.